ossdev07/opam-cross-arm/README.md

 opam-cross-arm
 ==================

-This repository contains an up-to-date Windows toolchain featuring OCaml 4.07.0, as well as some commonly used packages.
+This repository contains an up-to-date Arm toolchain featuring OCaml 4.07.0, as well as some commonly used packages.

 The supported build systems are 32-bit and 64-bit x86 Linux.
 The supported target systems are 32-bit and 64-bit x86 Arm.